 Notebooking Pages has a ginormous selection of pages that can be used for a geography fair.
 Check out their Geography pages which include country pages, state pages, map pages, and more!
 If they don’t have exactly what you want, your student can us the Notebook Publisher and design his own!
 My son, Elijah, did this for his last geography fair project.

 Homeschool Share has FREE lapbooks for the following countries: Australia, Brazil, Canada, China, Colombia, Costa Rica, Ecuador, England, France, Ghana, Guatemala, Italy, Ireland, India, Japan, Mexico, Morocco, Philippines, Russia, Spain, Switzerland, and Vietnam.
 If the country your student is researching is not on the list, try Homeschool Share’s Any Country Lapbook.

 Graphs are great ways to display information.
 You can show information such as how many people in a country speak a certain language or affiliate with a certain religion.
 You can also compare industries within a countries.
 If your student would like to create a graph, try this FREE site.

-Time for Kids has amazing information for various countries around the globe.
-Almost 60 countries are represented and your student will find interesting information including: A Day in the Life, Sightseeing Guide, and a Timeline.
+National Geographic Kids has amazing information for various countries around the globe.
+Your student will find interesting information including: Fast Facts, Culture, People, Nature, and more!